neillturner/kitchen-puppet/provisioner_options.md

 in this example, vagrant will download a box for ubuntu 1204 with no configuration management installed, then install the latest puppet and puppet apply against a puppet repo from the /repository/puppet_repo directory using the defailt manifest site.pp

+To override a setting at the suite-level, specify the setting name under the suite:

+    suites:
+     - name: default
+       manifest: default.yaml

+### Per-suite Structure

+It can be beneficial to keep different Puppet layouts for different suites.
+Rather than having to specify the manifest, modules, etc for each suite, you can create the following directory structure and they will automatically be found:

+    $kitchen_root/puppet/$suite_name/manifests
+    $kitchen_root/puppet/$suite_name/modules
+    $kitchen_root/puppet/$suite_name/hiera
+    $kitchen_root/puppet/$suite_name/hiera.yaml
+    $kitchen_root/puppet/$suite_name/Puppetfile